 Has anyone been compensated for Camp Lejeune water contamination lawsuits?

-That said, thousands have already filed, and the government is actively evaluating claims.
+Thousands have already filed Camp Lejeune lawsuits, and the government is actively evaluating claims.
 Compensation may soon follow — but you only have a limited amount of time left to take action.
 Call (800) 995-1212 now.

 How can I find the best Camp Lejeune lawsuit lawyers near me?